Quantum natural gradient generalised to noisy and non-unitary circuits: Acknowledgments

 \section{Acknowledgments}

-S. C. B. acknowledges financial support from EPSRC Hub grants under the agreement numbers EP/M013243/1 and EP/T001062/1, and from the IARPA funded LogiQ project.
+S.~C.~B. acknowledges financial support from the EPSRC Hub grants under the grant agreement numbers as EP/M013243/1 and EP/T001062/1, and from the IARPA funded LogiQ project.
 B.\,K. and S.\,C.\,B. acknowledge funding received from EU H2020-FETFLAG-03-2018 under the grant agreement No 820495 (AQTION).
+B.K. thanks the University of Oxford for a Glasstone Research Fellowship and Lady Margaret Hall, Oxford for a Research Fellowship.
 The numerical modelling involved in this study made use of the Quantum Exact Simluation Toolkit (QuEST), and the recent development QuESTlink\,\cite{QuESTlink} which permits the user to use Mathematica as the integrated front end.
 The authors are grateful to those who have contributed to both these valuable tools.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the ODNI, IARPA, or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright annotation thereon.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the view of the U.S. Army Research Office.

 \onecolumngrid